favware/syntax-highlighter/packages/react/README.md

 -   Uses [PrismJS] for syntax highlighting
 -   Light and Dark mode supported
 -   Copy code support
--   Supports many languages, see [Supported Languages]
+-   Supports many languages, see [Supported Languages](#supported-languages)
+-   Will default to using [Fira Code] as font family
+    -   The library first falls back to popular fonts such as [Cascadia Code] and [Meslo NGF] if it isn't available.
+If these are also not available it will go through various more popular coding fonts, ending in `monospace`

 Check out the [live demo](https://syntax-highlighter.now.sh/) for further examples.